gretacappello/BriLo/README.md

  # BriLo
-This repository provides tools to download WISPR Level 3 data, select and track coronal rays, fit their measured brightness over elongation with a theoretical profile of the Thomson Scattering theory to infer positional and physical properties of coronal streamer observed by PSP/WISPR.
+This repository provides tools to download PSP/WISPR Level 3 data, select and track coronal rays, fit their measured brightness over elongation with a theoretical profile of the Thomson Scattering theory to infer positional and physical properties of coronal streamer observed by PSP.

 First clone the repository: